-After joining the team in September of 2018, Nicole serves as a volunteer supervisor for both Union and Towns County.
+After joining the team in September of 2018, Nicole serves as Lead Advocate Supervisor for the entire Enotah Circuit.
 She also coordinates Enotah CASA social media.
-Nicole has been married to James for 20 years and has two wonderful children.
+Nicole has been married to James for 20 years and has two wonderful children

 Debbie joined CASA in May of 2015.
 She is an Advocate Coordinator and leads Enotah CASA’s Education Advocacy.
 Previous to employment with CASA, she worked at the Division of Rehabilitation Services where she assisted people with disabilities to gain training and employment.
 She has always had a heart for helping others better themselves!

 Debbie has a B.S.Ed. from the University of Georgia in Educational Psychology and a M.Ed. from the University of Georgia in Rehabilitation Counseling.

 She enjoys anything crafty and loves living in the beautiful mountains with her husband, two kids, and her dog!

 Brett has spent well over a decade serving and advocating for youth and families in Lumpkin, White, Union and Towns Counties.
 Brett holds a B.S. in Criminal Justice from North Georgia College and State University and an A.A. in Early Childhood Education from Gainesville College.
 A former Marine, Brett continues his service to his community as a CASA Supervisor.
 Brett has been married 20 years with two wonderful children.
 He enjoys spending time with his family doing all things in the outdoors.